tkumar012/tkumar012.github.io/03_Research.md

 order: 3
 ---

+I will post working papers here as they become available.
+I will also post all data and code for publications here.
+Feel free to email me to ask about works in progress and to check on the possibility of sharing data for working papers.

 ## Peer-reviewed Publications

 [Kumar, T., Post, A., and Ray, I. "Flows, Leaks, and Blockages in Informational Interventions: A Field Experimental Study of Bangalore's Water Sector." *World Development* 106: 149-160, 2018.](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxhbGlzb25lcG9zdHxneDo2MjRlMWRiZDNlYzJlNWRl) ([Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZMYDWN))